 7. The Waters of Minocqua.
 Even when the weather doesn’t cooperate, the Minocqua area does not disappoint.
 Visit The Waters of Minocqua, which contains an indoor waterpark.
 Overnight guests receive free passes to the 10,000-square-foot play area, which includes two body slides, indoor-outdoor pools, a kiddie play area and hot tub.
 Walk-ins pay a modest daily fee.
 The resort also has an arcade, pub and café.

 8. Northwoods Children's Museum.
 Check out the museum's 24 interactive exhibits while keeping an eye peeled for Ivana Playalot, the resident "play expert."
 Ivana leads visitors through hands-on activities and experiments, such as crafting a lava lamp out of household items.
 The museum also offers a variety of special events and programs for kids and grown-ups alike, such as a father-daughter dance.

-9. Wildwood Wildlife Park.
+9. Minocqua Zoo.
 More than 1,000 animals call Wildwood home, including giraffes, tigers, zebras, kangaroos and leopards.
 Stroll through the park and see them all, then take in an educational program before heading for the interactive petting zoo.
 Guests can also feed trout, parakeets, giraffes and even bears.